KaimingTao/Think-Kendo/mindset.md

 # Mindset

+> The real voyage of discovery consists not in seeing new sights, but in looking with new eyes.
+(Marcel Proust)

 ## Why mindset matters a lot?

 - The mind determines how we perceive things and how we think.